git-town/action/README.md

 > [!WARNING]
 > Be careful not to add content between the comment and the
-> visualization, as this action will replace that content each time it
+> visualization, as the action will replace that content each time it
 > updates your PR.
 Adding content above the tag, or below the list is
 > safe though!

-### Manual Configuration
+## Manual Configuration

-If you are using Git Town v11 and below, or are setting up this action for a repository that doesn't have a `.git-branches.toml`, you will need to tell this action what the main branch and perennial branches are for your repository.
+If you are using Git Town v11 and below, or are setting up the action for a repository that doesn't have a `.git-branches.toml`, you will need to tell the action what the main branch and perennial branches are for your repository.

-#### Main Branch
+### Main Branch

 The main branch is the default parent branch for new feature branches, and can be specified using the `main-branch` input: